bioinfbrad/training-material/topics/single-cell/tutorials/scrna-import-and-analyse/tutorial.md

 > All datasets are different!
 Some may have mitochondrial data easily found, but in some species, this is not the case.
 You may have to perform troubleshooting and/or adapt the analysis to your dataset of interest!
 {: .hands_on}

+There are many ways to learn more from public data than the original authors - there is simply too much information in any given experiment to completely publish in one study (or analyse in one week!)!

+# Evaluate your analysis

+We have used a prebuild workflow to analyse the data.
+However, were the base parameter settings in that workflow the best for the dataset?

+> <hands-on-title>Analysis Evaluation</hands-on-title>
+>
+> 1. Inspect the different parameters that you set during the Filter, plot & explore tutorial for this dataset.
+> Are you happy with the default settings?
+Look at the quality control plots.
+Does this default pipeline make sense?
+>
+> 2. Test different parameters in line with what you learned in the Filter, plot & explore tutorial.
+> > <tip-title>Importing data via links</tip-title>
+> >
+> > * Copy the link location
+> > * Open the Galaxy Upload Manager
+> > * Select **Paste/Fetch Data**
+> > * Paste the link into the text field
+> > * Press **Start**
+> {: .tip}
+>
+>
+>
+> {% snippet faqs/galaxy/workflows_run.md %}
+>
+> All datasets are different!
+Some may have mitochondrial data easily found, but in some species, this is not the case.
+You may have to perform troubleshooting and/or adapt the analysis to your dataset of interest!
+{: .hands_on}